mabuonomo/mabuonomo.github.io/_posts/2021-05-17-share-usb-dongle-bluetooth-over-ip.markdown

 WantedBy=multi-user.target
 ```

+NB.
+You have to substitute 192.168.1.148 and 0a12:0001 with the values of the raspberry'ip and subid of the usbble tongle.

 ```sh
 sudo systemctl --system daemon-reload sudo systemctl enable usbip.service sudo systemctl start usbip.service
 ```

+Thats' all!

+To check the installation is correct you can execute _hciconfig_ con your client.
+You would to see a new device with the bluetooth address of the ble dongle installated on the raspberry pi.

 <img src="/assets/images/usb2ip/usb2ip.client.hci.png" />

 ## FAQ

+### usbip: error: open vhci_driver

+If usbip service won't start on the client:

 ```sh
 sudo systemctl start usbip.service